JurijsNazarovs/ParDim/README.md

 5. delim - delimiter to use for output files.
            Default is , .

-Output of MakeReport.sh is 8 files for multi-mapping scripts (1-8) and 5 files for single-mapping scripts (1-5):
+Output of MakeReport.sh is 9 files for multi-mapping scripts (1-9) and 6 files for single-mapping scripts (1-6):
+1. *.time.list - timing relative to a specific stage
-1. *.queuedJobs.list - queued jobs
+2. *.queuedJobs.list - queued jobs
-2. *.compJobs.list - completed jobs
+3. *.compJobs.list - completed jobs
-3. *.notCompJobs.list - currently not completed jobs
+4. *.notCompJobs.list - currently not completed jobs
-4. *.holJobsReason.list - holding lines given reason $holdReason
+5. *.holJobsReason.list - holding lines given reason $holdReason
-5. *.holdJobs.list - jobs on hold given reason $holdReason
+6. *.holdJobs.list - jobs on hold given reason $holdReason
-6. *.summaryJobs.list - summary info about directories
+7. *.summaryJobs.list - summary info about directories
-7. *.notCompDirs.list - path to not completed directories
+8. *.notCompDirs.list - path to not completed directories
-8. *.compDirs.list - path to completed directories
+9. *.compDirs.list - path to completed directories

 *Note:* one of the output files of MakeReport.sh is a list of not completed directories.
 If you want to rerun an analysis of these directories after some